-PAD staff may require that a social survey plat with the lastice of the BAR staff may require that a scaled survey plat with the location of the proposed structure be submitted with the application.
+BAR staff may require that a scaled survey plat with the location of the proposed structure be submitted with the application.
 Utilities Electrical utility meters on non-street-facing elevations, provided they are painted to match the adjacent wall surface.
-For gas meters, see the Board's adopted policy for Administrative Approval of Gas Meters: https://www.alexandriava.gov/sites/default/files/2022-10/BAR-Admin-Gas-Meter-Policy.pdf Vents Vents measuring less than one cubic foot, provided that the color matches the adjacent surface.
-Window replacement Buildings or portions of buildings constructed before 1932 (Early buildings) with previously replaced windows (not having wood-pegged mortise and tenon sash joinery or cylinder "wavy" glass), or historic windows too deteriorated to repair, as determined by BAR staff in the field and confirmed in writing: Historically appropriate multi-light sash must be single-glazed wood windows on street-facing elevations.
+For gas meters, see the Board's adopted policy for Administrative Approval of Gas Meters.
+Vents Vents measuring less than one cubic foot, provided that the color matches the adjacent surface.
+Window replacement On buildings or portions of buildings constructed before 1932 (Early buildings) with previously replaced windows (not having wood-pegged mortise and tenon sash joinery or cylinder "wavy" glass), or historic windows too deteriorated to repair, as determined by BAR staff in the field and confirmed in writing: Historically appropriate multi-light sash must be single-glazed wood windows on street-facing elevations.
 Non-historic one-over-one and two-over-two windows may be replaced with historically appropriate double-glazed wood windows on any elevation.
-Double-glazed windows, either wood or aluminum clad wood, in a historically appropriate configuration, may be installed on non-street-facing elevations.
+Double-glazed (insulated) windows, either wood or aluminum-clad wood, in a historically appropriate configuration, may be installed on non-street-facing elevations.
 Original window frames and trim must be preserved and repaired.
 On buildings or portions of buildings constructed after 1931 (Later buildings), modern window materials, such as aluminum-clad wood, wood composite or fiberglass, as well as double-glazing, may be used.
 Hollow vinyl and vinyl cladding are not appropriate.
-Aluminum-clad and fiberglass windows may generally replace steel sash windows on any building when using the same light configuration and operation.
-The material, form and design of windows on new construction, and replacement windows approved on Early buildings must be full frame replacements, or sash kits installed in the existing frame, rather than insert or pocket style replacements.
-Fiberglass windows, where permitted, may be insert - type windows only if they minimally obscure existing historic fabric and closely replicate historic window details such as muntin (grids), jamb, and trim profiles.
-2. The dimensions and proportions of the window rails, stiles, muntins, frame, sill and exterior trim must match historically appropriate window proportions.
-Exterior trim on Early buildings may not be mitered at the corners.
-3. Multi-light single-glazed windows must have multiple pieces of glass separated by muntin bars.
-These are typically referred to as True Divided Light (TDL) windows.
-4. Where permitted, multi-light insulated glass windows must have permanently fixed muntins on both the interior and exterior of the glass, with spacer bars between the glass.
-These are typically referred to as Simulated Divided Light (SDL) windows.
-5. Muntins must be sized appropriately and paintable.
-Exterior sash muntins must have a putty-glazed profile; interior sash profiles may have an ogee profile.
-6. Generally, glazing must be clear, non-reflective and without tint.
-Where double-glazed windows are permitted, Low-E (low emissivity) glass is encouraged for energy conservation.
-Low-E 272 glass meets these requirements.
-7. The vinyl weatherstrip portion of wood window jambs should be minimally visible.
-8. The applicant must submit complete window manufacturer technical specification sheets, or "cut sheets," to BAR staff to confirm compliance with these specifications.
+Fiberglass windows may generally replace steel sash windows on any building when using the same light configuration, color, or operation, except where staff believes an architecturally significant building has existing intact and restorable steel sash.
+The material, form and design of windows on new construction, and replacement windows permitted on existing buildings, must comply with the specifications below.
+1. Replacement windows must be full frame replacements, or sash kits installed in the existing frame, rather than insert or pocket style replacements.
+2. The exterior architectural style, dimensions, and proportions of window rails, stiles, muntins, frame, sill, and exterior trim must match

+- historically appropriate window appearance.
+Exterior trim may not be mitered at the corners. - 3.
+Multi-light single-glazed windows must have multiple pieces of glass separated by muntin bars.
+These are typically referred to as True Divided Light (TDL) windows. - 4.
+Where permitted, multi-light double-glazed (insulated) windows must have permanently fixed muntins on both the interior and exterior of the glass, with spacer bars between the glass.
+These are typically referred to as Simulated Divided Light (SDL) windows. - 5.
+The exterior of sash muntins must have a putty-glazed profile; the interior of sash muntins may have any profile. - 6.
+Generally, glazing must be clear, non-reflective and without tint.
+Where double-glazed windows are permitted, Low-E (low emissivity) glass is encouraged for energy conservation, but the glass must have a minimum 72% visible light transmission (VLT) with a shading coefficient between 0.87 1.0 and a reflectance of less than 10%.
+Low-E 272 glass meets these requirements. - 7.
+The vinyl weatherstrip portion of wood window jambs should be minimally visible. - 8.
+The applicant must submit complete window manufacturer technical specification sheets, or "cut sheets," to BAR staff to confirm compliance with these specifications.
 All window replacements in the historic districts, except sash kits, also require a building permit from Code Administration.